aws-ia/ecs-blueprints/examples/queue-processing/README.md

 * **Please make sure you have stored the Github access token in AWS Secrets Manager as a plain text secret (not as key-value pair secret).
 This token is used to access the *application-code* repository and build images.**
 * S3 bucket to store CodePipeline assets.
 The bucket is encrypted with AWS managed key.
+* 2 S3 buckets for source and destination artifacts
 * SNS topic for notifications from the pipeline
-* CodeBuild for building container images
+* CodeBuild for building queue processing container image
     * Needs the S3 bucket created above
     * IAM role for the build service
     * The *buildspec_path* is a key variable to note.
-It points to the [buildspec.yml](../../application-code/ecsdemo-nodejs/templates/buildspec.yml) file which has all the instructions not only for building the container but also for pre-build processing and post-build artifacts preparation required for deployment.
+It points to the [buildspec.yml](./application-code/container-queue-proc/buildspec.yml) file which has all the instructions not only for building the container but also for pre-build processing and post-build artifacts preparation required for deployment.
     * A set of environment variables including repository URL and folder path.
 * CodePipeline to listen for changes to the repository and trigger build and deployment.
     * Needs the S3 bucket created above